 The Compensation Committee, composed of independent, non-employee members of the Board, oversees the executive compensation program for our executive officers, except for our CEO whose compensation is determined by the independent members of the full Board.
-The Compensation Committee and the Board work very closely with Compensia, the Compensation Committee's compensation consultant.
+The Compensation Committee and the Board work closely with Compensia, the Compensation Committee's compensation consultant.
 The Compensation Committee also seeks the input of our CEO (except with respect to his own compensation) to examine the effectiveness of our executive compensation program throughout the year.

-During fiscal year 2022, our Board, with respect to our CEO, and our Compensation Committee, with respect to each other named executive officer, was responsible for designing and administering our executive compensation program and making compensation decisions with respect to our named executive officers.
-In each case, the Board and the Compensation Committee determined these compensation arrangements were also influenced by a variety of factors, including the relevant experience of the individual, competitive standards of pay, business conditions, and Company and individual performance.
+During fiscal year 2023, the independent members of the full Board, with respect to our CEO, and our Compensation Committee, with respect to each other named executive officer, were responsible for designing and administering our executive compensation program and making compensation decisions.
+In each case, the independent members of the full Board and the Compensation Committee determined these compensation arrangements were also influenced by a variety of factors, including the relevant experience of the individual, competitive standards of pay, business conditions, and Company and individual performance.

-Our CEO made recommendations to the Compensation Committee to assist in determining fiscal year 2022 compensation levels for our executive officers, including our other named executive officers.
-While the Compensation Committee considered this information, the ultimate decisions regarding fiscal year 2022 executive compensation were made by the Compensation Committee exercising its own independent judgment.
+Our CEO made recommendations to the Compensation Committee to assist in determining fiscal year 2023 compensation levels for our executive officers, including our other named executive officers.
+While the Compensation Committee considered this information, the ultimate decisions regarding fiscal year 2023 executive compensation were made by the Compensation Committee and the independent members of the full Board exercising their own independent judgment.